vcsjones/vcsjones.dev/_posts/2016-12-29-authenticode-sealing.md

 be re-signed.
 The /force option must be specified as part of the command in order to do so.

-This is interesting because appended signature are unauthenticated attributes, yet it breaks the seal.
+This is interesting because appended signatures are unauthenticated attributes, yet it breaks the seal.
 This means seals are signatures that account for unauthenticated attributes.